spenriche/spenriche.github.io/_pages/about.md

 Over time, these early investments, coupled with disciplined savings, allowed me to leave the trades permanently and focus on real estate full-time.
 I steadily expanded my portfolio, acquiring diversified real estate assets and honing my skills in property management and value creation.

 As my track record grew, I began partnering with investors to take on larger and more complex projects, leveraging my experience to scale operations.
-Today, as the co-founder of R2 Capital Partners, I lead operations across a portfolio of shopping centres, office buildings, multifamily apartments, and other assets, spanning 13 cities in Canada and the United States, with over $75 million in transactions.
+Today, as the co-founder of R2 Capital Partners, I lead operations across a portfolio of shopping centres, office buildings, multifamily apartments, and other assets, spanning 13 cities in Canada and the United States.

 **Expanding Horizons**